DataMateApp/DataMate-code.gs/README.md

 1. In the Apps Script editor, click the **+** button next to "Files" and select **HTML**.
 2. Create `tutorial.html`:
    - Name it `tutorial.html`.
-   - Copy the contents from [this repository’s `tutorial.html`](https://github.com/DataMateApp/DataMate-code.gs) or use the updated version from the help file guide.
+   - Copy the contents from [this repository’s `help.html`](https://datamateapp.github.io/help.html) or the updated version in the DataMate documentation.
    - This displays a modal tutorial (via `showTutorial()`).
 3. Create `FormBuilder.html`:
    - Name it `FormBuilder.html`.